onelineoff/ModernJava/README.md

 3. Type: mvn spring-boot:run
 4. REST calls are at localhost:8888, or whatever port is set in application.properties.
 5. Type: mvn package to create the executable jar file.
+6. For the openapi3 (swagger) interface, in the browser, go to: http://localhost:8888/swagger-ui/index.html

 # Purpose
 The primary purpose of this project is to learn and demonstrate new features in Java from version 8 on.